odiszapc/jgrep/README.md

 # Multi-threaded Grep Tool (Java)

-This project implements a recursive, multithreaded Grep-like utility in Java, inspired by the Linux `grep` command.
+This project implements a recursive, multi-threaded Grep-like utility in Java, inspired by the Linux `grep` command.

 It searches for lines matching a given pattern in all files under a specified directory.